expressly/expressly-plugin-sdk-dotnet-core/README.md

 ## Testing your solution against our servers

-An integration testing environment is under development.
+A test harness is under development.